 Advisor agreements are sent through DocuSign, using the "Advisor Agreement" template.
 To send a new advisor agreement, you'll need the new advisor's name and the number of shares they are offered.

-Once the agreement is sent, add a new row to the advisory board spreadsheet and enter the new advisor's information.
+Once you send the agreement, add a new row to the advisory board spreadsheet and enter the new advisor's information.
 Use this spreadsheet to track the advisor's progress through the onboarding process.

 Note: Be sure to mark any columns that haven't been completed yet as "TODO"

-When the agreement is completed, make sure it is in the correct Google Drive folder, update the advisory board spreadsheet to show that the agreement has been signed, and ask the new advisor to add us on Linkedin, Crunchbase, and Angellist.
+When you complete the agreement, make sure it is in the correct Google Drive folder, update the advisory board spreadsheet to show that the agreement has been signed, and ask the new advisor to add us on Linkedin, Crunchbase, and Angellist.

 - Term: one month